pirafrank/fpiracom/_drafts/building-linux-package-repositories.md

 One detail I particularly like is that the repository uses the `multiple-versions-debian` branch of `reprepro`, and the generated `distributions` config sets `Limit: 0`.
 In other words, the repository does not pretend the APT side is a one-version-at-a-time bucket.
 It behaves like an actual package repository.

-Another useful detail is idempotency.
-Before adding a `.deb`, the publish step checks whether that version is already registered and skips `includedeb` if it is.
+The publish step is also idempotent.
+Before adding a `.deb`, it checks whether that version is already registered and skips `includedeb` if it is.
 That keeps retries boring.

 ## YUM and DNF: one binary, several repository layouts